parallel-finance/parallel/.github/ISSUE_TEMPLATE/report-a-bug.md

 ---
 name: Report a Bug
-about: Report a problem with this template.
+about: Report a problem.
-title: ""
+title: ''
 labels: bug
-assignees: ""
+assignees: ''
 ---

 **Description**